sei-la-3/sei-la-3/README.md

 ### 🧙‍♂️ Bonus: The Ancient One

 ![C](https://img.shields.io/badge/C-00599C?style=for-the-badge&logo=c&logoColor=white) — *conhecimento básico, mas o suficiente para invocar demônios antigos quando necessário.
 (E também para entender ponteiros, o que já é uma vitória).*

 ---

+### 📖 About the person behind the code

+> *"Know thyself and you will know the universe and the gods."* — Socrates
+*(Yes, I'm that person who drops a philosophical quote in the middle of a conversation about overfitting).*

+When the computer is off, you'll find me:

+- 📚 Diving into **manga, comics, and fantasy books** — I love a good story that takes me to another world.
+- ☕ Sipping tea (or coffee, depends on the day) while watching a cozy movie, wrapped in a blanket.
+- 🎮 Exploring open worlds in games that have more beautiful scenery than main quests — all for visual inspiration.
+- 🖌️ (Trying to) sculpt something in Blender while listening to lo-fi.

+I believe that being a complete and curious person makes me a more creative professional.
+Data shows patterns, but art shows feelings — and I want to learn how to bring them together.

+---